Skip to content

 Could connecting with the earth help us connect with each other?

-Sonoma's Earthseed Farm celebrates Afro-indigenous wisdom and traditional permaculture practices.
+Sonoma's Earthseed Farm celebrates Afro-Indigenous wisdom and traditional permaculture practices.

 a group of people having their photo taken in front of a large tree